rinse-repeat/zig-gh-helper/README.md

 Since the Install workflow should be separate anyways this should not be much of issue.

 It is strongly recommended to run the Zig install once / check periodically and then just retrieve it always from the cache where ever it is required at which can be used in the context of `steps:`.

+## TODO

+Only Zig 0.9.1 is supported atm.
+Feel free to contribute more checksums if required - e.g. see example [zig-checksums-0.9.1.json](zig-checksums-0.9.1.json)

 ## Other Projects